-Wasabi lime borscht is my updated version of this hearty, savory cold soup that hails from Eastern Europe where you’ll literally find dozens of variations.
-I’ve given this traditional recipe an update with the addition of spicy wasabi and tangy lime…
+Lithuanian pink soup is a hearty, savory cold soup that hails from Eastern Europe where you'll literally find dozens of variations.
+I've given this traditional recipe an update with the addition of spicy wasabi and tangy lime.

 - 4 -5 Beets: While it's tempting to use pre-packaged beetroot (and you can), I think using fresh beetroot really brings out the earthiness of this soup.
 Be sure to wear gloves unless you fancy purple hands!